sanoke/fedspend/2-data-processing/README.md

 Reference document from [USASpending.gov](http://www.usaspending.gov) to understand the terminology used within the federal spending dataset.

 ####  `version_control.md`
-Some notes on what version control looks like
+Some notes on what version control would look like

+####  `airflow.md`
+Some notes on what an automated workflow implementation would look like